temporalio/reference-app-orders-go/docs/technical-description.md

-In addition to [receiving Signals](https://github.com/temporalio/reference-app-orders-go/blob/4546fb2a41cacd84bd4158728808aa74cd188e8f/app/shipment/api.go#L173-L198) from the API server when the courier is dispatched or delivers a shipment, the Shipment Worklow also [sends status update Signals](https://github.com/temporalio/reference-app-orders-go/blob/4546fb2a41cacd84bd4158728808aa74cd188e8f/app/shipment/workflows.go#L153-L163) to the Order Workflow.
+In addition to [receiving Signals](https://github.com/temporalio/reference-app-orders-go/blob/4546fb2a41cacd84bd4158728808aa74cd188e8f/app/shipment/api.go#L173-L198) from the API server when the courier is dispatched or delivers a shipment, the Shipment Workflow also [sends status update Signals](https://github.com/temporalio/reference-app-orders-go/blob/4546fb2a41cacd84bd4158728808aa74cd188e8f/app/shipment/workflows.go#L153-L163) to the Order Workflow.

 The Shipment Workflow ends when the courier delivers the package to the